The Guilty (1947 film): Plot

 Mike Carr and Johnny Dixon are roommates.
 After many months Mike returns to his old neighborhood and goes into Tim McGinnis’ bar to wait for Estelle Mitchell, a woman he hasn't seen since soon after her twin sister Linda was murdered.
 He sits down and starts having flashbacks of the events around Linda's death.

 Johnny had been dating Estelle until he discovered that she was seeing other men.
 He dumped her and began a relationship with her sweet twin, Linda.

 Due to a head injury he had suffered during the war, Johnny experienced regular nervous breakdowns.
 He and Mike served in the army together and, being roommates, Mike nursed him through these.

 Johnny and Linda were very much in love, but Estelle wanted him back and was determined to break up the happy couple.
 In the meantime, she was seeing Mike, who had a hard time resisting her vampy style.

 But the twins both wanted Johnny, and one night they got into a fight over him, after which Linda went to see Johnny.
 Estelle tried to intercept and get to Johnny's first.

 Mike sees Estelle arrive before Linda and stops her from coming between the two lovers.
-However, when Mike returns to his apartment alone a couple of hours later, Estelle telephones Mike from her home and at her mother's request, to say that Linda never came home and has been reported missing.
+However, when Mike returns to his apartment alone a couple of hours later, Estelle telephones Mike from her home, at her mother's request, to say that Linda never came home and has been reported missing.

 Mike finds Johnny, drunk and distraught.
 He begs Mike to verify his alibi - that Linda had left his and Mike's place after an argument with Johnny, and that he heard Linda whistle for, and then saw her get into, a taxi.

 When the police arrive at the scene they find a buckle from Linda's trench-coat on Johnny's apartment floor and, after finding Linda's body in the apartment building, they take Johnny in for questioning.

 Searching for clues in the men's room of McGinnis' bar, Mike finds another buckle outside its window.
 He goes to Johnny and suggests the possibility that Johnny's memory might have failed him the night of the murder.
 While they are talking, the police arrive to arrest Johnny and he panics.
 Mike helps his friend by letting him escape out the back.